TDPrabhu/Capstone-Project/README.md

 1. **The data was increased by 100x.**

- -  In this project we have used Python for data processing, S3 for storage and Redshift as database. we can replace                         python(etl.py) with Spark for data processing,.
-All the data processing can be handed over to Spark.
-This make the data                 processing even more faster.
-So the tech stack will be
+ - In this project we have used Python for data processing, S3 for storage and Redshift as database.
+We can replace the python (etl.py)    with Spark.
+All the data processing can be handed over to Spark which makes the process robust and very fast.
+So the technology stack    will be
-       1) Spark is used for data processing
+       1) Spark for data processing
        2) S3 for file storage
        3) Redshift as a database